elgamala/docker-aws-cli/README.md

         DOCKER_DRIVER: overlay           # For better build performance

     script:
-        - echo 'Your build scripts goes here and you can use all of the above toolset
+        - echo 'Your build scripts goes here and you can use all of the above toolset'
 ```